techtolentino/techtolentino.github.io/about.md

 If there's one thing I learned over the past couple of years, it would be this: welcome the risks - even if that ultimately equates to _only the possibility_ of something greater.
 These possibilities can be life-changing.

-Two years later, and I'm happy to report that the initial sacrifices we took have paid off, beautifully.
-We settled in a new city, I finished school within three months, and landed my first position as (in my dream industry) shortly after.
+Two years later, and I'm happy to report that the initial sacrifices we made have paid off beautifully.
+For me, personally, I couldn't be happier in my new career as a front-end developer, working in the tech industry.
+And for my family, we are fortunate be living a simple, healthy, and close-knit life.

 <!-- <img class="img--FULL" src="assets/fam-collage-3.png" alt="">
 <figcaption>Life has been blessed, to say the least</figcaption> -->